 (That tradition could not be maintained after they left behind the town and the graves but it continued on a limited scale in Kiev where they settled.
 Khaya insisted that one must remember every date if one expects one’s own grave to be visited.)

 When Khaya’s younger brother turned ten, he took charge of the store after cheder thus freeing up his father for lugging bales of fabric to less poor customers.

 Eli allowed Khaya to attend Judaism classes for girls that offered some basic secular subjects; she especially took to arithmetic.
 The opportunity presented to her stood out in her circle as forward-looking.
 When her schooling ended at the age of twelve, it would not occur to her, nor would she be permitted, to continue it.

-According to the available records, Khaya had two siblings but Avram knew at least two more, one of them a sister who immigrated to the United States in 1908 with her four children and whose trace we could not find.
+According to the available records, Khaya had two siblings but my father Avram knew at least two more, one of them a sister who immigrated to the United States in 1908 with her four children and whose trace we could not find.